JenniferDunne/ml-from-movie-reviews/README.md

 ## Next Steps

 I would like to build an app that allows someone to identify a new movie on IMDB and run it through the models.
-I have already written code to perform web Scraping to identify films released since the original web scraping, find the longest reviews for those films, and prepare the reviews for being run against the model.
+I have already written code to perform web scraping to identify films released since the original web scraping, find the longest reviews for those films, and prepare the reviews for being run against the model.